turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 <section class="call-to-action">
 ### Try it out

-Open up a browser window, and head to the console
+In your Repl:
-* Write a function called `performSimpleMath` that adds 2 + 2
+1. Write a function called `performSimpleMath` that adds 2 + 2
-* Invoke `performSimpleMath` - what happened?
+1. Invoke `performSimpleMath` - what happened?
-* What if you needed to use the result of `performSimpleMath` somewhere else in your code?
+1. What if you needed to use the result of `performSimpleMath` somewhere else in your code?
 For example, what if you needed to concatenate the result into a string: `"I need " + performSimpleMath() + " pizzas!"`
-* Try it out and see what happens
+  - Try it out and see what happens
-* Journal some ideas about why this is happening!
+  - Journal some ideas about why this is happening!

 </section>